Chappaqua Continuing Education

 - How to determine your protection needs, and what estate planning techniques and documents you need for the distribution and management of your estate

-3 Tuesdays • April 29 to May 13 • 7-9:30pm • HGHS, K110 • $50 (optional workbook available for purchase ($40) at first class)
+3 Tuesdays • October 14 to October 28 • 7-9:30pm • HGHS, K110 • $50 (Optional $40 workbook available for purchase at first class)

-Understanding the Current Estate Tax and Asset Protection Laws: How the Administration May Change the Playing Field with Neil Lubarsky
+Understanding The Current Estate Tax and Asset Protection Laws: How the administration may change the playing field with Neil Lubarsky

 If you have not updated your estate plan to keep pace with changes to the estate tax laws, you may end up paying far more than necessary.
 Do you want to avoid estate taxes legally and prevent nursing home costs from depleting your family assets?
 Do you want to know what the current administration may do?
 Are you concerned about your estate being diverted to a child’s spouse?
 Do you want to minimize probate costs and delays for your heirs?
 In this workshop, attorney, Neil Lubarsky will explain how to pass assets to children free of estate tax, protect your home and other assets from future nursing home costs, ensure that money intended for your children and grandchildren does not pass inadvertently to in-laws and others, and avoid problems from arising when your will is probated.

-Monday • April 28 • 7-8:30pm • HGHS, Academic Commons • $30 (Free for Chappaqua Seniors)
+Thursday • November 20 • 7-8:30pm • HGHS, Academic Commons • $30 (Free for Chappaqua Seniors)

 Online Registration